At the end of the day the question comes, what are you doing for the world? You have to try to do something that’s going to add something positive.

 Meaning

-“At the end of the day the question comes, what are you doing for the world?
-You have to try to do something that’s going to add something positive.” presents a viewpoint centered on life.
-It implies that every moment carries its own meaning and encourages us to remember that unexpected events often teach us.
+In the quote “At the end of the day the question comes, what are you doing for the world?
+You have to try to do something that’s going to add something positive.,” the emphasis is on life.
+It highlights the thought that life rarely follows a perfect plan while implying that unexpected events often teach us.

 Theme